Linaro/lava/doc/v2/qemu_options.rst

 device type template which can be overridden by the test writer.
 Other options can be specific to individual test jobs.

+When writing a new test job, it is best to start with an example command line based on how you would use QEMU to run the same test on your local machines.

 Example command lines
 *********************